 Dogs (and cats) also have a special reflective membrane in their eyes called a tapetum, which humans are missing.
 This membrane reflects light back through the retina, improving light sensitivity.
 This reflective membrane is also why you can see dogs’ eyes reflecting back the camera’s flash in dark pictures.

-Can dogs see in the dark?
-Kind of.
 No photon-detecting eye can see in a complete absence of light.
 However, the high amount of rods and the reflective tapetum in dogs’ eyes give them a light-sensitivity edge.
 For that reason, dogs can see much better in the dark than humans.
 It is estimated that dogs’ eyes are about 5 times more sensitive to light than humans.

 While human eyes are pointing directly ahead, dogs’ eyes are usually set at about a 20-degree angle, which gives them a wider field of view.
 Dogs’ field of view is about 250 degrees, compared to humans’ 180 degrees.
 This increases peripheral vision and allows dogs to see potential approaching attackers better.